League One set for 'most exciting' final day

 "With some tweaks I think we've got a capable squad to bounce right back."

-AFC Wimbledon, winless in the league since December, are going to need to win handsomely against Accrington and hope both Gillingham and Fleetwood lose if they are to extend their stay in the third tier.
+AFC Wimbledon, winless in the league since December, are going to need to win handsomely against Accrington and will hope both Gillingham and Fleetwood lose if they are to extend their stay in the third tier.
 Possible but unlikely.

 So the real battle looks to be between Gillingham, Fleetwood and Morecambe, with one of them certain to end the day a League Two club.